 The right of succession is linked to the tenancy and not the property.
-In circumstances where the property does not meet or exceeds the housing needs of the person taking over the tenancy, the Council reserves the right to offer them suitable alternative accommodation.
+In circumstances where the property does not meet or exceeds the housing needs of the person taking over the tenancy, we reserve the right to offer them suitable alternative accommodation.

 Only one right of succession is allowed for each tenancy.